-Water Access Charges will be increased annually by CPI (as determined from the Department of Industry - Water, Water Index).
+Water Access Charges have been increased by CPI (as determined from the Department of Industry - Water, Water Index).

 Non-Residential Properties and Non-Strata Multi-Residential Properties

 This includes properties which are categorised as Farmland for General Rate purposes.

 The minimum Non-Residential Water Access Charge shall be equivalent to the Residential Water Access Charge as shown in Table 1.